Neil Blackadder

 Theatre professor at Duke University 1994-98, Knox College 1998-

-Areas of specialization include modern and contemporary theatre, dramaturgy, and playwriting
+Areas of specialization include dramatic literature and theatre history, dramaturgy, and playwriting

 Courses currently taught on a regular basis (descriptions):